Equal-Vote/rcv-analysis/README.md

 # Future work

 The FairVote RCV Cruncher tool was very helpful and gave us 99% of the data we needed.
 The only other bit I'd like to include is number of stalled or untransferred votes.
 These are the number of

+I'd also like to make the tool a bit easier to use.
+Right now it runs for an hour+ and it would be great if it could pick up where it left off if it bugged halfway through